StrangeBeeCorp/docs/docs/thehive/administration/smtp/configure-smtp-server.md

     **- Server name or IP address \***

-    The hostname or IP address of your SMTP server.
+    The host name or IP address of your SMTP server.

     **- Port \***